Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: Introduction

-With the standardization of IAB, NCR, and RIS, future networks are anticipated to incorporate various wireless nodes to optimize network performance, reduce costs, and minimize power consumption \cite{Flamini-TAP22}.
-3GPP is currently entering the second phase of 5G standardization, referred to as 5G-Advanced, building upon the 5G baseline established in 3GPP Releases 15, 16, and 17.
-The 3GPP Release 19 RAN workshop (Rel-19 WS) was held on June 15-16, 2023, attracting strong global interest with submissions from over 80 different companies/organizations.
-3GPP Release 19, expected to start in 2024, may incorporate some enhancements to the IAB and NCR and initiate a study on RIS.
-RIS shares deployment scenarios with IAB and NCR, and the progression of IAB and NCR within existing 5G and ongoing 5G-Advanced provides mutual reference among them and lays a foundational reference for future RIS standardization.
-This article aims to provide an overview of 5G NR features pertinent to IAB and NCR, anticipating the evolution of future wireless networks in terms of architecture, operations, and control signals.
-Furthermore, insights into their evolution and the latest status of RIS based on the ETSI ISG RIS will be provided.
+With the standardization of IAB, NCR, and RIS, future networks are expected to incorporate a variety of network nodes to optimize performance, reduce costs, and minimize power consumption \cite{Flamini-TAP22}.
+3GPP is currently advancing into the second phase of 5G standardization, known as 5G-Advanced, which builds upon the foundational 5G baseline established in 3GPP Releases 15, 16, and 17.
+The 3GPP Release 19 RAN workshop (Rel-19 WS), held on June 15-16, 2023, garnered significant global interest, with contributions from over 80 different companies and organizations.
+3GPP Rel-19, which commenced in 2024, will study advanced network topology.
+In certain use cases, IAB, NCR, and RIS share similar deployment scenarios.
+Therefore, the progression of IAB and NCR within existing 5G and the ongoing 5G-Advanced developments provide mutual references.
+Additionally, their developments establish a foundational reference for the future standardization of RIS.
+This article aims to provide an overview of the 5G NR features pertinent to IAB and NCR, focusing on their anticipated evolution in architecture, operations, and control signals.
+Additionally, it offers insights into the current status and development of RIS as per the ETSI ISG RIS.